Inversil/LTCtoOSC/README.md

 ### That's it!
 You're good to go

+You can now play the video from within live.
+The LTC audio clip represents the time of the video in your touchdesigner window.
+If the video doesn't play, that might be because it's corrupt/invalid format; or because touch desigenr is paused.
+Make sure it is playing!

 You can change some settings in the "SETTINGS" CHOP.
 - "framerate" should be the same as the framerate in your LTC file (keep at 30, it's hardcoded in M4L for now)
 - "offset" offsets the video from the incoming OSC timecode, use this if your audio is not in sync with the video.